Mobile Notary Location Guidelines

 Remote Online Notarizations are performed using video technology so that the signer can see the notary.
 The signer must be present during the meeting, provide valid identification as if they were in the presence of a notary, and have their signature witnessed by the notary.

-Remote Online Notarizations are more convenient and efficient than a traditional in-person notarization.
+Remote Online Notarizations are more convenient and efficient than traditional in-person notarization.
 Typically, the process takes less time, as there is no need to travel to meet with a notary.
 The signer can also be anywhere in the world as long as they have access to an internet connection and webcam.
 The entire transaction is recorded for added security and the notary will verify the signer’s identity before completing the process.
 This allows for a secure and convenient way to get documents notarized from anywhere in the world.
-Remote Online Notarizations are becoming increasingly popular as an efficient and secure alternative to an in-person notarization.
+Remote Online Notarizations are becoming increasingly popular as an efficient and secure alternative to in-person notarization.

 Currently, 40 states have passed notary legislation laws for RONs.
 Out of those states, 34 have laws in effect as of November 2021.
 Those states include the following: